Get alerts of updates about «Events, gatherings and activities»

 Outdoor events with fixed designated seats

-Up to 600 people, in groups of up to 200 people (assumes at least 2 metres distance between the groups)
+Up to 600 people, in cohorts of up to 200 people with at least 2 meters distance between each cohort

 Sports events, outdoor concerts, etc.